Gerty Agoston

-Personal life
+Early life

-Agoston; a playwright and novelist; was born in Budapest, Hungary.
+Agoston was born in Budapest, Hungary.
 When she was 6 years old, she wanted to come to the United States after seeing American films.

 After studying in Paris, she went to New York City with her sister who had married a United States citizen.
 When she was in Paris, she wrote for the publication New Yorker Staats-Zeitung for 26 years and was a film correspondent for Basler Zeitung.
 For 3 years, Agoston was the cultural correspondent of Deutsche Presse-Agentur.
 She later decided to quit her journalism career for writing novels and plays.

-Professional career
+Writing career

 Agoston has written 13 novels which have been translated into multiple languages.
-One of her novels; My Bed Is Not For Sleeping; was banned in Australia.
+One of her novels, My Bed Is Not For Sleeping, was banned in Australia.
 Other novels include I Married a Hundred Husbands and My Husband Is a Magnificent Whore.
 Her one-act play; For Each Man Kills; was published in the anthology The Best One-Act Plays Of 1948-1949 and her one-act play Three Parsons was published in The Best One-Act Plays Of 1950-1951.
 She translated German plays into English as well as American plays into German.

+Documentary

 She was one of the subjects of Deeper Than Y, a 2006 documentary about aging and the elderly.